avalynn-circe/portal/README.md

 # Speaker Portal Reconstruction

-This is an AI reconstruction :/ of a WordPress plugin I wrote based on the portal requirements available in chat history, not a byte-for-byte recovery of your original plugin files.
+This is an AI reconstruction :/ of a WordPress plugin I wrote based on the portal requirements available in chat history, not a byte-for-byte recovery of my original plugin files.

 ## What it includes